 Dee and Linc (as they’re affectionately known) met 16 years ago when Linc, who originally hails from Southland, began his career with the police in the ‘Naki.
-A keen hunter-gatherer with a love of fishing, diving and hunting, he loved the region so much he never left.
+A keen hunter-gatherer with a love of fishing, diving, and hunting, he loved the region so much he never left.

 Dee grew up on a dairy farm in Hawera before working with New Zealand Hockey and the Black Sticks for six years as a video analyst (using Macs).
-The gig saw her travelling the world, supporting the team at two Olympic Games and one Commonwealth Games before love and family drew her home.
+The gig saw her traveling the world, supporting the team at two Olympic Games and one Commonwealth Games before love and family drew her home.

-Dee trained in Mathematics at Massey University followed by Commercial Computer Graphics at Taranaki Polytech, then set up Kiwa High Performance Websites in 1997.
-She develops websites for an array of businesses including online shopping sites, engineering, small business and motels.
+Dee trained in Mathematics at Massey University followed by Commercial Computer Graphics at Taranaki Polytech, then set up Kiwa High-Performance Websites in 1997.
+She develops websites for an array of businesses including online shopping sites, engineering, small business, and motels.
 Most recently, after 21 years of operation, she and Linc expanded Kiwa with the acquisition of RentaMac.

 Not ones to rest on their laurels Dee and Linc are also part owners in Meno-Me®, a company focused on helping women through menopause via information, health and weight management, and an outstanding all-natural herbal supplement EstroG-100™.